Opportunities From: Golden Harvest Food Bank

 1. Drive up to the main entrance gate and press the button on the call box.
 A staff member inside will remotely open the gate for you.

 2. Park your car in one of the designated volunteer parking spaces.
+The entrance to the Urban Farm is to the right of The Master's Table Soup Kitchen, down the sidewalk.

 Attire: Get ready to get down and dirty!
 Wear comfortable shoes or boots suitable for gardening, and don't forget your essentials for working outdoors - think bug spray, a hat, sunscreen, gardening or work gloves, and a trusty water bottle to keep you hydrated.

-Strength Required: While gardening is therapeutic, it can also be quite the workout!
+This opportunity is physically demanding.
+While gardening is therapeutic, it can also be quite the workout!
 Be prepared to flex those muscles and lift at least 50 pounds during our gardening sessions.

 Program: Urban Farm